tarantool/doc/doc/book/app_server/luajit_memprof.rst

-    So, if the JIT compilation is on, new traces will be generated and there will be a mixture of events labeled ``INTERNAL`` in the profiling report : some of them are really caused by internal LuaJIT structures, but some of them are caused by allocations //?on/for traces.
+    So, if the JIT compilation is on, new traces will be generated and there will be a mixture of events labeled ``INTERNAL`` in the profiling report : some of them are really caused by internal LuaJIT structures, but some of them are caused by allocations on traces.

     If you want to have more definite report without new trace allocations,